 - If lungs are clear, administer fluid bolus of 20 mL/kg of Lactated Ringer's IV.
 Titrate to a systolic blood pressure of 90 mmHg (or mean arterial pressure of 65 mmHg).
-Maximum patient dose of 2,000 mL of Lactated Ringer's. - If hypotension persists after 2 L of Lactated Ringer's are provided, consider additional Lactated Ringer's up to a maximum of 30 mL/kg total, as long as the patient is not volume-sensitive. - Initiate epinephrine infusion if systolic blood pressure remains less than 90 mmHg (or mean arterial pressure less than 65 mmHg) after IV fluid bolus of 30 mL/kg Lactated Ringer's.
+Maximum patient dose of 2,000 mL of Lactated Ringer's. - ♦ If hypotension persists after 2 L of Lactated Ringer's are provided, consider additional Lactated Ringer's up to a maximum of 30 mL/kg total, as long as the patient is not volume-sensitive. - Initiate epinephrine infusion if systolic blood pressure remains less than 90 mmHg (or mean arterial pressure less than 65 mmHg) after IV fluid bolus of 30 mL/kg Lactated Ringer's. - Anaphylactic shock: Initiate epinephrine infusion for patients who are in extremis with severe hypotension or impending respiratory failure, after having administered 3 doses of IM epinephrine.
+(Refer to Anaphylaxis protocol.) - Neurogenic shock (suspected spinal cord injury which typically presents with hypotension and bradycardia) - If lungs are clear, administer fluid bolus of 20 mL/kg of Lactated Ringer's IV.
+Titrate to a systolic blood pressure of 110 mmHg (or mean arterial pressure of 85 mmHg).
+Maximum patient dose of 2,000 mL of Lactated Ringer's. - Initiate epinephrine infusion if systolic blood pressure remains less than 110 mmHg (or mean arterial pressure less than 85 mmHg).